pepplejoshua/proto/Joshua's TODO.md

   - [x] use s-exprs to make testing parsing easier

 - [x] implement range using `..` and `..=`.

+- [ ] make sure all block contents are ; terminated (in Parser) except for the last line (which is allowed to not be terminated)

 - [ ] implement traits/interface